alexoah/CSSPlayground/README.md

 # CSSPlayground: Alexoah CSS PlayGround
+Just for fun experiments on Cascading Style Sheet (CSS).
-All experiments on Cascading Style Sheet will be listed here.
+All experiments on CSS will be listed here.
 Thank you for your visit!

 ## List of CSS Experiments
 * [W3School-Exercises](./W3School-Exercises)